Richard Huish College, Taunton: Curriculum

-The college offers a large range of A Level and BTEC subjects.
+The college offers A Level and BTEC subjects.
 There are more than 45 subjects offered at A Level (Level 3).
 As well as traditional school subjects, many other A Level subjects are offered such as archaeology, classical civilisation, dance, economics, environmental studies, geology, government and politics, law, photography, psychology, sociology and statistics.

-An increasing range of BTEC courses (Level 3 vocational courses equivalent to A Levels) are offered.
-They currently include applied science, business, creative media production, graphic design, health and social care/health sciences, information technology, music production, popular music and sport.
+A range of BTEC courses (Level 3 vocational courses equivalent to A Levels) are offered.
+They include applied science, business, creative media production, graphic design, health and social care/health sciences, information technology, music production, popular music and sport.
 A small number of GCSEs are offered for those wanting to progress to the sixth form.
-The college places a strong emphasis on the breadth of its enrichment activities for students.

 The college also delivers apprenticeships and traineeships in the areas of accountancy, medical administration, business and administration, call centre operations, customer service, healthcare, IT user and IT professional, team leading and management, health and social care.
 At Level 4 and above, the college offers FdA and BA degrees in business and sports development and coaching, and professional courses in Accountancy (AAT, ACCA and CIMA) and Institute of Leadership and Management course (ILM).
 There are also short courses in computer skills and bespoke training services.

 Sport

 Richard Huish College has access to several different sporting facilities, including the Ash Meadows rugby pitch, the playing field and the Sycamore Sports Hall, which comes with an indoor sports hall and a gym which can be accessed through a payment to the college.
+The college is the home of Huish Tigers basketball teams and academy.

 Huish Sport runs a sports enrichment programme.
 Each year, over 500 students participate in Huish Sport across 19 different sports.

 Richard Huish College currently provides several ways to represent the college through sport, including both team and individual sports.
 The sports included in this are Basketball, Cricket, Cross Country/Athletics, Equestrian, Football, Hockey (for students who own their own horse), Netball, Racquet Sports, Rugby and Volleyball.
 Many of these teams regularly compete both regionally and on a national level.

 There is also the 'Active Huish' scheme which encourages students to take part in sports they previously would not have considered and also provides a more relaxed atmosphere in which to exercise.
 There are several sports on offer, such as Yoga, Table Tennis, Boccia, 3v3 Basketball, Badminton and Volleyball, alongside the chance to take part in Self Defence courses.